aosasona/php-router/README.md

 > More methods will also be added in the future.

-You can access these any functions outside your index file too by using the namespace `Trulyao\PhpRouter\Helper`
+You can access these any functions outside your index file too by using the namespace `Trulyao\PhpRouter\Helper` - Yes, the `Helper` namespace should have been plural, my bad.

 ## Error Pages